Download a free trial to find out which Altium software best suits your needs

 Bill of materials generation in Altium Designer

 When it comes to organizing and considering the assembly of the components for your printed circuit board, you’ll need to take into account the layers that are involved.
 How are you going to get the copper on to your printed circuit?
 Will your current component placement allow for the solder to be placed with an appropriate solder mask and solder paste?
 Do you have large surface mount components?
 Are there holes required?
 Where do wires come in?
 And can your printed circuit accommodate pads?
 Large transistors?

-Your component management strategy should take into account more than just the essential built-in components.
+Your component management strategy should take into account more than just the essential built-in electrical components like capacitors, transistors, and resistors.
 Custom or proprietary components give you some flexibility when designing PCBs.
 Whether you’re working with common or custom components, a component library system that supports your methodology gives you the power to design the best PCBs for any application.